 Add the grated or shredded zucchini and chocolate chips.
 Mix to integrate.
 Don't overmix.

-Scoop portions into the paper liners dividing as evenly as possible.
+Scoop portions of the zucchini mixture into the paper liners dividing as evenly as possible.

-Vintage Kitchen tip: You mustn't over-mix or beat the batter after adding the flour, so muffins bake as soft and fluffy as possible.
+Vintage Kitchen tip: You mustn't over-mix or beat the batter after adding the flour, so you get soft and fluffy muffins (as opposed to dense muffins).

 Baking muffins